ndbroadbent/ndbroadbent.github.com/_posts/2011-09-03-you-keep-using-bundle-install-gem-i-do-not-think-it-means-what-you-think-it-means.markdown

 	<li>Installs all of your gems into a 'haml' folder. (creates the folder if it doesn't exist)</li>
 	<li>Saves the  'haml' path in .bundle/config, so that it becomes your default gem folder for every bundle command you run in the future.</li>
 </ol>

-If you made this mistake and want to reset everything back to normal, just run: <code>rm -rf {gem} .bundle/config</code>
+If you made this mistake and want to reset everything back to normal, just run:

-If you want to update a single gem to the latest version on rubygems.org, you should run <code>bundle update {gem}</code>.
+{% highlight bash %}
+rm -rf {gem} .bundle/config
+{% endhighlight %}

+Then, to update your gem, you should run:

+{% highlight bash %}
+bundle update {gem}
+{% endhighlight %}